$736K awarded to 23 Twin Cities female tenants who alleged they were targeted sexually by property manager

 • Making unannounced visits in pursuit of sex.

-Along with Pfeiffer, of Plymouth, the other defendants are Jeanne Pfeiffer, Michael Fruen, Jeremy Martineau, and their companies, Fruen and Pfeiffer and M. Fruen Properties.
+Along with Pfeiffer, of Plymouth, the other defendants are Jeanne Pfeiffer, Michael Fruen, Jeremy Martineau, and their companies, Fruen & Pfeiffer and M. Fruen Properties.

 While Reese Pfeiffer is the sole defendant accused of carrying out these acts, the others were sued because they were "liable for [his] discriminatory conduct because he acted as their agent when he sexually harassed tenants at properties in which they had an ownership interest," read a statement from the U.S. Attorney's Office.

-An incentive for the defendants to settle was that it no admission of wrongdoing.
+An incentive for the defendants to settle was no admission of wrongdoing.

 "The consent decree represents a compromise of the disputed claims [and] is not an admission of liability by any defendant and is not intended to be construed as an admission of liability," the decree declared.